Matisse & Chagall At The Union Church of Pocantico Hills

 You’re listening to Stained Glass Radio, with your host, Marc Chagall

 “I am out to induce a psychic shock into my painting, one that is always motivated by pictorial reasoning: this is to say, a fourth dimension.”
 Marc Chagall

 Most people consider Marc Chagall a painter.
 He was, in fact, a human transistor.
-His brush on the canvas completed a circuit that began in his soul, traveled through a mysterious, cobalt otherworld, zigged across his mind and zagged into our reality plane.
+His brush on the canvas completed a circuit that began in his soul, traveled through a mysterious, cobalt other-world, zigged across his mind, and zagged into our earthly reality.

-The unusual frequency Chagall tuned-in is timeless.
-His floating farmers, loving brides, flying fish, fiddle-playing goats and vignettes of shtetl life long ago cover the mind like a nighttime January snowfall– quietly…steadily…gently.
+The unusual frequencies Chagall tuned-in are timeless.
+His floating farmers, loving brides, flying fish, fiddle-playing goats, and vignettes of shtetl life long ago cover the mind like a nighttime January snowfall– quietly, steadily, gently.

-Chagall’s first visited New York in 1941.
-He and his wife, Bella, had bolted from Nazi-infested Paris.
-Arriving in Vichy Marseilles, they were out of the fire, but still in the frying pan.
-With the help of the Emergency Rescue Committee, a Rockefeller-funded organization, the Chagalls were whisked through Spain and onto Portugal, where they booked passage to Gotham.
+Chagall first visited New York in 1941.
+He and his wife Bella had bolted from Nazi-infested Paris.
+They arrived in Vichy Marseilles, where they were out of the fire, but still in the frying pan.

-Poor Chagall’s hand and back were probably sore from the handshakes and back slaps that followed the Good Samaritan’s installation in 1964.
-Perhaps, in between the many bubbly-fueled compliments, he hinted that he was not opposed to painting more stained glass windows for the church.
+Poor Chagall’s hand and back were probably sore, no doubt, from all the handshakes and back slaps that followed the Good Samaritan’s 1964 installation.
+In between the many bubbly-fueled compliments, he may have hinted that he was not opposed to painting more stained glass windows for the church.